LukeGrahamLandry/franca/devlog.md

       and when it's zero sized, EmitIr.alloca gives you back 0 as the address, because reading void is a nop anyway, but then it wants to copy the 8 byte union out of the 0 byte fake allocation. just don't do the fast path for unions, they're rare anyway.
+    - that was the last thing using TypeMeta.size_slots so it can go away now

 ## (Oct 12)